kartoschka/wf-sebastien-pflanzl-codereview05-dbdesign/README.md

     a diagram automatically created from the database dump using dbdiagram.io to show foreign key relationships and try and verify the design sketched out in `er-diagram.pdf` and `draft.md`.
+  - `carrental-1_before-adding-reservations.dump.sql`: some adjustments to table
+    structure after `carrental-db...` files (but nothing relevant to the entity diagrams); sample data has been added except `reservation -> checkin -> checkout -> issue`
+  - `queries.sql`: sample queries with comments describing what they do